 I think the technology is great.
 A PET scan is one of the tests for cancer.
 Very simply, what happens is that they inject you with slightly radioactive glucose.
 The scanner shows where that glucose goes and apparently cancer cells metabolize the glucose quickly, concentrating it so it shows on the scan.

 The PET scan was inconclusive, so I had a choice.
 Do nothing for 2 years and see what happened to the nodule or have it removed.
-I chose to have it removed and on July 20, 2014, I had the operation, a thoracoscopy.
+I chose to have it removed and the surgeon explained what was going to happen.
+He'd open me up, take a look inside and remove Neil the Nodule.
+They'd biopsy it while I was still unconscious and if it turned out to be malignant they'd then remove the entire lobe of the lung.
+On July 20, 2014, I had the operation, a thoracoscopy.
 It only lasted about half an hour and Patty knew what had happened before I did.
 After removing the nodule, they did a biopsy on it.
-If it had of been cancerous, they would have removed a lobe of my lung.
-Luckily, it turned out to be self-contained nodule consisting of liquid and fungus, so they just sewed me back up.
+Luckily, it turned out to be a self-contained nodule consisting of liquid and fungus, so they just sewed me back up.

 I spent a couple of very uncomfortable days taking maybe 4 or 5 vicodin a day but after that it wasn't so bad.
 Then the bruising started to come out.
 This looks a lot worse than it felt.
 The first week after the surgery was horrible, but was feeling a lot better by the end of the second week.
 In fact I felt ready to go back to work on September 8, but then I got flu and had to spend another week in bed.
 I eventually went back to work on September 15.

-It's now September 22, 2014 and my side is doing well.
-The only after effects I've got is a lump just under my ribs.
-It sometimes feels like someone is pushing a pillow there.
-The other thing is I've lost some feeling in my upper right arm.
+On September 22, 2014 and my side was doing well.
+The only after effects I had was a lump just under my ribs.
+It sometimes felt like someone was pushing a pillow there.
+The other thing was I lost some feeling in my upper right arm.
 Both were caused by cutting through the tissue and nerves to get to my lung.
-It will probably be several months before everything is back to normal.
-Other than that, I feel great.
+It was several months before everything was back to normal.
+Other than that, I felt great.

-I made a short video from the images from the CT scan...
+I made a short video from the 670 images taken during the CT scan and set it to the original Dr. Who theme tune from 1963...